usaid-cs/yesterday-i-learned/java.md

 - You can import `blah.blah.blah` without having the actual source code -- as long as you have their `class`es.
 - Maven and Gradle [are](https://blog.idrsolutions.com/2018/07/what-is-a-package-manager-and-why-should-you-use-one/) Java's equivalent of npm.
 It just so happens that those tools also help you build the project, because Java projects need to be built.
 - With "static import", e.g. `import java.lang.System.*;`, you import static members of a class directly into the scope.
+- To [install a package with Maven](https://www.jetbrains.com/help/idea/work-with-maven-dependencies.html#generate_maven_dependency), add the crap into `pom.xml`, and then run [`mvn dependency:resolve` or `mvn install`](https://stackoverflow.com/a/8564244/1558430).
+- ["Yahoo Zookeeper"](https://dattell.com/data-architecture-blog/what-is-zookeeper-how-does-it-support-kafka/) is some sort of synchronisation service that keeps track of Kafka cluster nodes, topics, and partitions, (I think?) [for maintaining the leader out of a cluster of Kafka brokers](https://www.cloudkarafka.com/blog/cloudkarafka-what-is-zookeeper.html).
+- "Error serializing Avro message" means [your Kafka schema registry is not running](https://github.com/confluentinc/kafka-connect-hdfs/issues/124).
+- When `json` says [`.getJSONObject()`](https://www.tabnine.com/code/java/methods/org.json.JSONObject/getJSONObject), they actually mean a plain old JSON object (`{...}`) wrapped in a Java type.
+So `JSONObject jsonObject = new JSONObject("...")` parses that JSON string, and `jsonObject.getJSONObject("foo");` gets the object key `foo` from that object.

 ## Garbage